ProspectOne/flexbalancer-js-docs/docs/Custom-Answers-API.md

 * **monitor** - *(TMonitor)* - User Monitor ID.

-Returns your monitor uptime value, a monitor id is passed as an argument.
+Returns your monitor uptime value, a monitor id is passed as an argument. **Monitors data is collected every 10 seconds.**

 Example: